reecetech/pactman/README.md

 - Added `and_given()` as a method of defining additonal provider states for v3+ pacts
 - Added more tests for pact generation (serialisation) which fixed a few edge case bugs
+- Fix handling of lower-case HTTP methods in verifier (thanks Cong!)

 2.6.1